 A seven-foot tall cowboy walks by us wearing a duster and slinging a revolver.
-Behind us two women in a booth work on the same gingham that someone vomited all over our cabin.
+Behind us two women in a booth work on the same gingham someone vomited all over our cabin.
 The air smells like fried food, and a flood of memories from my childhood momentarily choke me up until I remember how gaudy and ridiculous everything is.
-I think I hear someone playing a banjo in the distance until I realize that the sound is coming out of a plastic rock with holes in it.
+I think I hear someone playing a banjo in the distance until I realize the sound is coming out of a plastic rock with holes in it.

 "Where are all the slaves?"
 Miriam says.

 "Oh," she says, "where are all the disenfranchised black farmers?"